libgdx/gdx-liftoff/Architecture.md

 # `gdx-liftoff` architecture

+# THIS IS ALL OUT OF DATE
+Large parts of GDX-Liftoff were rewritten in Java in order to use less "behind-the-scenes magic", which seemed impossible to avoid in the existing Autumn+LML-based Kotlin codebase.
+Avoiding LML allowed more advanced scene2d.ui techniques to be used without hacking up the LML codebase or *attempting* to make sense of its limited documentation.
+Parts of this app still use Kotlin, but for the data handling and sample generation primarily, with no code currently using Autumn, Autumn MVC, or LML.
+Kotlin's actually quite nice for these purposes, and if gdx-liftoff were rewritten in Kotlin today, more tools could be used that weren't available when this project started (like the many KTX libraries).
+A big part of why the Java rewrite made sense was simply familiarity with Java and a lack of it with Kotlin -- learning how to write basic Kotlin is easy, but learning how to write high-quality, maintainable Kotlin is as hard as it is in any other language, and many of the skills are simply not easily transferred from developing Java to Kotlin.

+Also, if you happen to be writing a library for wide usage, and you think a custom language is a great idea, it isn't.
+If you have millions of dollars to spend on getting documentation authors to document your language, it still isn't.
+This world has many existing formats, some of which are very extensible, that don't need a Herculean effort to document their various pitfalls and snares to catch the unwary.

+Gdx-Liftoff already contains quite a few languages by necessity: Kotlin, Java, Gradle (Groovy), "properties," XML, JSON, shell, batch script, AngelCode BMFont, libGDX .atlas (both new and old formats), MarkDown, ProGuard/R8 configuration, and probably more.
+Oh yeah, .editorconfig uses TOML.

+We don't need more.
+We don't *want* more.

+# OLD ARCHITECTURE DOCS

 `gdx-liftoff` is a copy of [czyzby/gdx-setup](https://github.com/czyzby/gdx-setup) application, sharing the code general structure and technology stack.
 The main frameworks used throughout the application include: